 Navigation flow example

-Section titled “Navigation flow example”For a 4-page form, the navigation flow looks like this:
+Section titled “Navigation flow example”For a 4-page form with back buttons enabled, the navigation flow looks like this:

 Section titled “Button alignment”Control how buttons are positioned on the page: